esimov/diagram/README.md

 $ diagram
 ```

-**Notice:**
-The tool requires the [glfw](https://www.glfw.org) graphic library, so make sure that it is installed on your local machine.

-For a full list of the required external dependencies check the official documentation of `go-glfw` (https://github.com/go-gl/glfw/blob/master/README.md).

 #### Build

-A shell script is bundled into the library to mitigate the generation of binary files for the most widespread operating systems, but take care: different dependencies are needed for different operating systems.
+A shell script is bundled into the library to mitigate the generation of binary files for the most known operating systems, but take care: different dependencies are needed for different operating systems.
 To build the executable file run:

 `$ make all`